nvotes/braid/README.md

 [RustSec Advisory Database], unmaintained dependencies, incompatible licenses and banned packages using [cargo-deny].
 Use `cargo deny fix` or `cargo deny --allow-incompatible` to try to solve the detected issues.
+7. **License compliance**: Check using [REUSE] for license compliance within the project, verifying that every file is REUSE-compliant and thus has a copyright notice header.

 ## Papers